Rose water: Food

-Rose water is often added to water to mask unpleasant odours and flavours.
+Rose water is an ingredient in sherbet and may be added as a flavouring to beverages, pudding, pastries, confections, and fruit dishes.

-In South Asian cuisine, it is a common ingredient in sweets such as laddu, gulab jamun, and peda.
+In South Asian cuisine, it is a common ingredient in sweets, such as laddu, gulab jamun, and peda.
 It is also used to flavour milk, lassi, rice pudding, and other dairy dishes.

 In Southeast Asia, rose water is the basis for a sweet, red-tinted cordial sometimes enhanced with screwpine (pandan) and/or spices called sirap mawar or sirap ros.
 This concoction is often diluted to be served on its own (as air sirap), mixed with calamansi (as air sirap limau), or mixed with milk to produce a pink beverage called air bandung.

 Rose water is used in various dishes, especially in sweets such as Turkish delight, nougat, and baklava.
 Marzipan has long been flavoured with rose water.
 In Cyprus, it is used to flavour a number of different desserts, including the local version of muhallebi.

 It is also frequently used as a halal substitute for red wine and other alcohols in cooking.
 The Premier League, Bahrain Grand Prix, and Abu Dhabi Grand Prix offer a rose water-based beverage as an alternative for champagne when awarding Muslim players.